Nowadays, you can buy a basic gaming PC for around seven hundred dollars, and it’ll do the job.

 All RGB is controllable via MSI’s exclusive Dragon Center software to help you customize the desktop the way you want.

 The CUK Mantis is a large, full-tower, praying mantis-inspired desktop.
-Equipped with some of the most expensive PC hardware, it utilizes a ten-core i9-10900KF processor and a GeForce RTX 3090 to give you all the gaming power you need to ambush your opponents.
+Equipped with some of the most expensive PC hardware, it utilizes a sixteen-core i9 12900KF processor and a GeForce RTX 3080 TI to give you all the gaming power you need to ambush your opponents.